yuvam2017/sendsms/README.md

 # Send-SMS
 This is the best example for the illustration of the method how to send sms using python.
-Its obivious you have to use an API so here is are the list
+Its obivious you have to use an API so here is list
 # Prerequisite:
     python3
     or